MatthewL246/pretendo-docker/README.md

 ## Usage

-Note that this guide assumes that you are familiar with using the Linux command line and have a basic understanding of Docker.
+Note that this guide assumes that you are **familiar with using the Linux command line** and have a **basic understanding of Docker**.

 ### Server setup